usnistgov/OSCAL/docs/content/contribute/styleguide.md

 Similarly, <q>control</q> has both an OSCAL sense, and an RMF sense (Risk Management Framework as defined by NIST SP800-37); a document that uses the term specifically in one of these senses, the other, or both (when OSCAL is being used to model RMF), might indicate this.

 Yet not every use of an overloaded term must be qualified.
 Various senses might be left implicit if no confusion is caused (again, considered in context).
 In accordance with a more general rule that plain common nouns are to be preferred over jargon, terms such as <q>control</q> or <q>profile</q> might be used without further explanation when context makes it clear enough what is meant *even if a term is also overloaded* (means other things in other contexts).
 Within the context of describing a processing pipeline for OSCAL profiles, <q>valid profile</q> might be taken as shorthand for <q>XML \[or JSON] document known to be valid using a \[profile] schema</q>, especially when this is stated outright at the top.
-The fact that other kinds of validation may be implicit, or not relevant, does not have to be explained.
+The fact that other kinds of validation may be implicit, or not relevant, does not *always* have to be explained.

 #### OSCAL objects and formal names